 Too often, crisis management is seen as a public-sector endeavor, usually led by FEMA with coordination from state and local agencies and first responders.
 However, the private sector can serve an important role across all aspects of disaster management, from mitigation and preparedness to response and recovery.

 Indeed, in the United States, successful approaches to preparedness, recovery, and response have often involved the private sector, and several companies have made significant efforts to highlight the importance of disaster management and assist in recovery efforts.
-The home improvement retailer Home Depot, for instance, partners with FEMA to offer preparedness workshops, supply checklists, and guides to help people prepare their properties for extreme weather, while Walmart uses its website to promote preparedness among employees and to provide tips on preparedness and other disaster information.
+The home improvement retailer Home Depot, for instance, partners with FEMA to offer preparedness workshops, supply checklists, and guides to help people prepare their properties for extreme weather, while Walmart uses its website to promote preparedness among employees and to provide tips on preparedness and other disaster information.22 Numerous companies have provided significant funding to support disaster relief and recovery.
+For example, Bank of the West, eBay Foundation, and General Motors are among the major donors to the Center for Disaster Philanthropy’s recovery fund.23 And the private sector has increased its contributions to disaster relief in recent years: the share of disaster relief contributions from the 500 largest US companies increased from less than 20 percent in 1990 to more than 95 percent in 2014.24

 However, the private sector could play an even bigger role in disaster management.
 One action the sector could take is to provide incentives for people to live in areas less exposed to risk.
 In many cases, resilience investments are more cost-effective than disaster relief and recovery investments.
 For instance, companies could harness evidence-based research to develop more sophisticated premium models to help contain risk and improve resilience, ultimately saving time and resources for insurers and homeowners.
-The National Flood Insurance Program, for example, offers insurance discounts of up to 45 percent based on the Community Rating System—a voluntary incentives program that encourages communities to exceed the minimum floodplain management requirements.
+The National Flood Insurance Program, for example, offers insurance discounts of up to 45 percent based on the Community Rating System—a voluntary incentives program that encourages communities to exceed the minimum floodplain management requirements.25 Private insurers could replicate this model.
+Similarly, the California Earthquake Authority offers premium discounts of up to 25 percent for seismic retrofits to support mitigation efforts.26

 Another way that private-sector institutions can support crisis management and long-term recovery is by using their platforms to communicate to the public about the importance of preparing for, responding to, and recovering from disasters.
 The private sector could encourage individuals to undertake resilience efforts in their local communities and to assist in disaster response and recovery.